 Sponsored by The Michael J. Fox Foundation, PPMI was launched in 2010 to deepen knowledge of Parkinson's and to better understand its onset and progression to speed the development of new treatments.
 Last year, PPMI began welcoming more volunteers into a new study phase with a goal of enrolling 4,000.

 Phil was the first new participant to raise his hand to join the next phase of PPMI at the Institute for Neurodegenerative Disorders study site in New Haven, Connecticut.

 So far, Phil’s participation in PPMI has included blood work, cognitive tests, an MRI and a DaTscan, an imaging scan which measures dopamine — a chemical that coordinates movement — in the brain.
 He even accelerated his participation to the next level and agreed to be part of an add-on imaging study within PPMI.
 Data from PPMI suggests that a newer-technology imaging scan, called a VMAT tracer, may be more sensitive at detecting changes seen in PD.
 Phil was the first participant to undergo this type of scan at this study site.

 Phil retired from NBC in 2009 after a prestigious career in news media.
 “As a journalist I'm always inquisitive about learning about things,” says Phil.
 “PPMI is an opportunity to be aware of my situation and to be involved with people in the field that know the latest information.”

-PPMI is currently recruiting people living in the United States and Canada diagnosed with Parkinson’s in the past two years and first-degree family members (parent, child, sibling) of people with PD.
+PPMI has a special need for people diagnosed with Parkinson’s in the past two years and first-degree family members (parent, child, sibling) of people with PD.
 PPMI will pay for travel for people who qualify for a clinic visit.
 See which sites are recruiting now.